2017 – the year ahead

 Here’s where you support goes:

 Depression affects all of us.
-If it’s not you it’s your spouse, friend, colleague or neighbor.
+If it’s not you it’s your spouse, friend, colleague or neighbour.

 Our plan is ambitious, but together we will get there.
 With vision.
 With commitment.
 With your help.